andrew-fowler/test-strategy/PITCHME.md

 Test Responsibilities
 @snapend
 @snap[west text-07]
-Notes:
+@ul[spaced]

-- quality is owned by the team, not by individuals
+- Quality is owned by the team, not by individuals
-- testers can perform, or review test work, or act as quality coaches
+- Testers can perform, or review test work, or act as quality coaches to enable others to test
+@ulend
 @snapend

 ---